-Audit and Risk committee
+Audit and Risk Committee

 The Group's Audit and Risk Committee ("ARC") is chaired by the lead independent non-executive director and consists of two other independent non-executive directors.
-The ARC meets four times a year, as well as on an ad hoc basis if required.

-The ARC has decision-making authority in regard to its statutory duties and is accountable in this respect to both the board and the shareholders.
-The ARC is required to assist the board in discharging its responsibilities as they relate to the safeguarding of assets, the operation of adequate and effective systems, controls and risk processes.
-These responsibilities also extend to the preparation by the executives of fairly presented financial statements and integrated reports in compliance with all applicable legal and regulatory requirements and accounting standards.
+The ARC meets four times a year and on an ad hoc basis as required.
+The ARC has decision-making authority in regard to its statutory duties and is accountable in this respect to both the Board and the shareholders.
+The ARC is required to assist the Board in discharging its responsibilities as they relate to the safeguarding of assets and the operation of adequate and effective systems, controls and risk processes.
+These responsibilities extend to the preparation by the executives of fairly presented financial statements and integrated reports in compliance with all applicable legal and regulatory requirements and accounting standards.

-The ARC assumes oversight responsibility for the governance of technology and information by recommending the policy on the employment of technology and information, based on the approved board strategy, to the board for approval.
-The ARC is also responsible for ensuring that information and technology insofar as they relate to financial reporting and the going concern status of the Group are adequately managed.
+The ARC assumes oversight responsibility for the governance of technology and information by recommending policy to the Board on the employment of technology and information, based on the approved Board strategy.
+The ARC is also responsible for ensuring that information and technology, insofar as they relate to financial reporting and the going concern status of the Group, are adequately managed.
 This includes ensuring adequate arrangements exist to provide for business resilience, including proactive monitoring of intelligence to identify and respond to incidents, including cyber-attacks and adverse social media events.
-This responsibility also extends to exercising ongoing oversight of the management of information, in particular, that results in the leveraging of information to sustain and enhance the Group's intellectual capital, information architecture that supports confidentiality, integrity and availability of information, the privacy and protection of personal information, and the monitoring of security of information and the security culture within the organisation.
+This responsibility also extends to exercising ongoing oversight of the management of information, in particular, that results in the leveraging of information to sustain and enhance the Group's intellectual capital, information architecture that supports confidentiality, integrity and availability of information, the privacy and protection of personal information and the monitoring of the security of information and of the security culture within the organisation.

-The ARC is also responsible for oversight of the external and internal audit appointments, terminations and functions.
-The ARC's report can be found on page 51.
+The ARC is also responsible for oversight of the external and internal audit functions, including appointments and terminations.
+The ARC's report can be found on page 52.
 Following the ARC's request for information from Mazars to assess the suitability of their appointment and that of the designated partner, the ARC recommended to shareholders the appointment of Mazars as external auditors and the approval of their terms of engagement.
-The ARC also confirmed the reappointment of PwC as internal auditors for 2023 and approved the internal audit plan for the Group.
-The ARC is satisfied that the Financial Director has the appropriate expertise and experience to perform the duties required by the position.
-The ARC ensures that the Group has established appropriate financial reporting procedures and that those procedures are operating.
+The ARC also confirmed the reappointment of PwC as internal auditors for 2024 and approved the internal audit plan for the Group.
+The ARC is satisfied that the Chief Financial Officer has the appropriate expertise and experience to perform the duties required of the position.
+The ARC ensures that the Group has established appropriate financial reporting procedures and that those procedures operate effectively.

-The board of directors confirms that the ARC has executed its responsibilities.
+The Board of Directors confirms that the ARC has executed its responsibilities.